A magnificent but largely forgotten man.

 For a very long time, some very well educated people were strongly opposed to the creation of a bank, later to mean a banking system.
 Alexander Hamilton's proposition that a "national debt is a national treasure" was greeted with horror by several Presidents, as well as by Albert Gallatin, one of the most sophisticated financial thinkers of the time.
 Underlying this perplexing reaction to the simple proposal to create a bank was surely the perception that making the Federal Government into a substantial debtor creates a powerful ally to all debtors in their eternal struggle with all creditors; the outcome of such an unequal struggle would inevitably be to the disadvantage of creditors.
-In common parlance the word capitalist seems to imply a creditor.
+In common parlance, the word capitalist seems to imply a creditor.
 It took a very long time for it to become understandable that debtors, too, were essential beneficiaries of a capitalist system, but that idea still often meets with dissent.
 However, when millions of the world population belong to religions which prohibit the payment of interest, it should not be surprising to find many Americans who cannot get their heads around the idea that debtors and creditors need each other to an equal degree.

 In the case of inflation, governments have always been somewhat favorable to debauching the currency.
 Naturally, a major debtor hopes to repay its debt with cheaper money.
 Since it has more or less always been necessary to use police powers to maintain a common currency, Kings and governments have long been in control of money, whether that means gold bars or beaded wampum.
 And for the same length of time, governments have been discovered bending the rules in favor of themselves.
 Bronze has been substituted for gold, the edges of coins have been shaved, the printing presses print paper money unrestrainedly, and the consumer price index has been manipulated to encourage inflation.
-Political parties have sought votes from debtors by promising to regulate banks, promote silver as a substitute for gold, disadvantage foreign competitors, inhibit or manipulate the value of currency on foreign exchanges.
+Political parties have sought votes from debtors by promising to regulate banks, promote silver as a substitute for gold, disadvantage foreign competitors, inhibit or manipulate the value of the currency on foreign exchanges.

 For forty years we have operated without any fixed standard for money.
-Money for all that time has lacked any physical representation, or discipline.
+Money for all that time has lacked any physical representation or discipline.
 Money has become a computer notation.
-At first it was based on calculations of monetary aggregates, a bewildering concept promoted by Milton Friedman.
+At first, it was based on calculations of monetary aggregates, a bewildering concept promoted by Milton Friedman.
 More recently, it is entirely based on inflation targeting as promoted by Alan Greenspan.
 With a target of maintaining steady prices, an inflation rate of 2% is set as a specific target for the Federal Reserve.
 If inflation falls below that target, more money is created; if it rises above that level, less money is created.
 How much there is of it does not matter; it's beyond calculation.
 Although this simplified description fills almost any listener with doubts, it seemed vindicated by seventeen years without a notable recession.
 Even though events beginning in 2007 raise pretty serious doubts, it may still prove to be the best possible monetary system.

-Even though this most fundamental of all commercial issues cries out for a simple principle to be stated in the Constitution so that neither populist congressmen not rapacious financiers can ruin us, it is not presently possible even to imagine what a new Constitutional amendment would, should or even could say.
+Even though this most fundamental of all commercial issues cry out for a simple principle to be stated in the Constitution so that neither populist congressmen not rapacious financiers can ruin us, it is not presently possible even to imagine what a new Constitutional amendment would, should or even could say.
 Meanwhile, some immense power rests in the hands of shadowy figures whom we blindly trust, for lack of a better idea about how we should select them or what we should instruct them to do.